Silakrdvt/DSProject/README.md

 - 🔄 **AVL Rebalancing** — Tree auto-rebalances on insert (rotations) to keep operations near O(log n).
 - 🛡️ **Input Validation** — Number must be a positive Java `int`; name must be non-empty.
 - 🖥️ **Graphical Interface** — Java Swing GUI with clear messages for add/update/validation outcomes.
+- 💻 **Console Tree Visualizer** — A built-in CLI visualizer that prints the structured AVL tree shape to the console for tracking balance factors and rotations.

 ---